Calculate toxic release values for polygons or isotropic buffer point

 locations.
 Returns a data.frame object containing locs_id

-and variables for each chemical in from.
+and variables for each processed TRI field in from.
+Target fields are

 Usage